European Defence Agency: Relationships with non-EU European countries

-The Agency signed Administrative Arrangements with Norway (2006), Switzerland (2012), Serbia (2013) and Ukraine (2015) enabling them to participate in EDA's projects and programmes without exercising voting rights.
+The Agency signed Administrative Arrangements with Norway (2006), Switzerland (2012), Serbia (2013), Ukraine (2015) and the United States (2023) enabling them to participate in EDA's projects and programmes without exercising voting rights.
 All Administrative Arrangements are approved by the European Council.
 The Head of the Agency is responsible for negotiating these arrangements in accordance with directives given by the EDA Steering Board.

-A transcript of the European Commission represented by Michel Barnier at the Berlin Security Conference stated that "[after its withdrawal from the union] the United Kingdom will, as is its wish, become a third country when it comes to defence and security issues" and that "the UK will no longer be a member of the European Defence Agency or Europol".
+The departure of the United Kingdom from the EU in 2020 (Brexit) saw no mention in the EU/UK agreements of the EDA working with the UK.
+The UK is one of the top five defence spenders in the world and its departure meant that only France, alone in the EU, can conduct full-spectrum military operations abroad.
+The UK still maintains a treaty with France for a Combined Joint Expeditionary Force whether acting bilaterally or through NATO, the EU, or other coalition arrangements.
+On 6 October 2022, the UK joined the military mobility project within the EU’s Permanent Structured Cooperation (PESCO) framework.